 Deer, bear, moose, wild turkey, caribou, elk, and anadromous Atlantic salmon taken in the Connecticut River Basin are considered “big game.”

 A big game animal must immediately be tagged when taken.
-The tag shall be placed on the carcass in a location that is open to view and remain there during possession and transportation, until the animal is cut up for consumption.
+The tag shall be placed on the carcass in a location that is open to view and shall remain there during possession and transportation, until the animal is cut up for consumption.

 Transporting parts of big game is prohibited unless the parts or the package containing them are marked with the name and address of the person who killed the animal(s).

-A person taking big game shall within 48 hours report the taking and exhibit the carcass to the nearest game warden, official Fish & Wildlife Department Reporting Station, or to a person designated by the commissioner to receive the reports.
+A person taking big game shall within 48 hours report the taking and exhibit the carcass to the nearest game warden, official Fish & Wildlife Department Reporting Station, or to a a person designated by the commissioner to receive the reports.
 No big game carcass shall be transported out of state without first being reported.

 It is illegal to transport big game taken by any illegal means, or taken in closed season.
 Deer do not need to be visible when transported.